zboxfs/zbox-docs/docs/api/javascript.md

 - memLmit: MemLimit.Interactive
 - cipher: Cipher.Xchacha

-If your repo will be used across environments including browser, use above values when creating the repo.
+If your repo is supposed to be used across multiple environments, such as browser, use above values when creating the repo.
 :::

 #### Example